What Exactly is Antique, Vintage & Estate Jewelry?

 How Do You Clean Antique & Vintage Jewelry?
 What is the Process?

 At Zanathia, all jewelry in stock are ready for wear and do not require detailed professional cleaning procedures before being worn.
 Zanathia jewelry is sold with it's natural patina to maintain it's original antique or vintage integrity.
 Not all antique and vintage jewelry should be cleaned using the same methods.
 There are different procedures to follow based on the metal and stone type.
-Some customers may prefer an aged look or patina/oxidization to vintage jewelry, and the specific detailed cleaning method of choice is left to the buyer.
+Some customers may prefer an aged look or patina/oxidization to older jewelry, and the specific detailed cleaning method of choice is left to the buyer.
 Please be careful when cleaning antique and vintage jewelry.
 Each metal and stone has a different chemical composition, which may cause various effects depending on the solution used.
 Every cleaning solution should be carefully considered.
-It is recommended to consult with a professional that specializes in cleaning vintage & antique jewelry if someone is unsure what procedure is appropriate for the item.
+It is recommended to consult with a professional that specializes in cleaning antique & vintage jewelry if someone is unsure what procedure is appropriate for the item.

 How Do You Know The Metal Purity or Maker of Antique & Vintage Jewelry Items?